SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/mysql-opentelemetry.md

 Below is the required input:

 - **Endpoint** - enter the url of the server which needs to be monitored
 - **User Name** - enter the Mysql username.
 - **Error File log Path** - enter the path to the error log file for your mysql instance.
 - **Slow Transaction file log path** - enter the path to the slow log file for your mysql instance.
 - **Tags** : `db.cluster.name`

-You can add any custom fields which you want to tag along with the data ingested in sumo.
+You can add any custom fields which you want to tag along with the data ingested in Sumo.

 Click on the **Download YAML File** button to get the yaml file.